EulerSearch/embedding_studio/docs/tutorial/run_fine_tuning.md

 # Run Fine-Tuning

 Fine-tuning is like giving your smart model a bit of extra training on a specific set of examples.
 Imagine it as a way to teach your model to become even better at a particular task.
-In EmbeddingStudio, we use fine-tuning to make our search experience sharper and more accurate.
+In Embedding Studio, we use fine-tuning to make our search experience sharper and more accurate.

 Think of it this way: you've got this smart model that's learned a lot of things (we call it pre-trained), and now you